VovkaZy/FriendFramework/README.md

 # FriendFramework Test task for Upwork company

-__Friend Framework__ is a small framework for web testing using of Page Object pattern.
+__Friend Framework__ is a small framework for web testing using Page Object pattern.

 ver.: 0.9